-Proposed Resolution: Revised.
-Replace xxxx with “optional support for Non-HT channel bandwith and static/dynamic signalling”.
+Proposed Resolution: Reject Clause 4.3.10a highlights the main features,.
+It is not meant to be an exhaustive list of all the features.

 The current text mentions the mandatory response to RTS BW indication, but mention nothing about the capability itself and what triggers the response.